Joaohnt27/JBotInvest/README.md

 | 💸 Extreme rise | ≥ +10%    | “Huge rally!”           |

 # 🕒 Market Closing:
-When the market closes (after 18:00h BRT):
+When the market closes (after 18:00 BRT):
-- Show open and close values of the day;
+- Reports opening and closing prices for the day;
-- Informs the final variation.
+- Shows the final daily variation.

+---

+# 🔧 Future improvements

+- Add charts for intraday visualization;
+- Track multiple tickers simultaneously;
+- Export logs to CSV or SQLite database;
+- Deploy to Railway for 24/7 uptime.

+---

+# 👨‍💻 Author
+João Henrique Nazar Tavares — Software Engineering student and developer of JBotInvest.

+---

+*💬 Note: This project is for educational purposes only and does not represent investment advice.*